expo/expo/packages/expo-splash-screen/README.md

   </style>
 ```

-If you have multiple `styles.xml` files located in different directories (e.g. in `res/values-night`, `res/values-night-v23`, etc.) containing exactly the same `style` entry, be sure to update these files accordingly.
+If you have multiple `styles.xml` files located in different directories containing exactly the same `style` entry (e.g. in `res/values-night`, `res/values-night-v23`, etc.), be sure to update these files accordingly.

-Read more about `android:statusBarColor` flag in [official Android documentation](https://developer.android.com/reference/android/R.attr#statusBarColor).
+Read more about `android:statusBarColor` option in [official Android documentation](https://developer.android.com/reference/android/R.attr#statusBarColor).

 4. Customize `StatusBar translucent` flag

-When the StatusBar is translucent, the app will draw under the StatusBar component.
+When the StatusBar is translucent, the app will be able to draw under the StatusBar component area.

-To make the StatusBar translucent update your `MainActivity` file with the following change:
+To make the StatusBar translucent update your `MainActivity` file with the following content:

 ```diff
 public class MainActivity extends ReactActivity {